-- Rubbing vitamin E oil on your pet's fur can also help in getting rid of skin problems.
-Be it dry, flaky or itchy skin, application of vitamin E oil can work wonders to resolve these skin issues and help in maintaining a shiny coat.
+- Rubbing vitamin E oil on your pet’s fur helps get rid of dry, flaky or itchy skin.
+Application of vitamin E oil works wonders to resolve skin issues and helps to maintain a shiny coat.

 - Ear infections in dogs can also be treated with vitamin E oil.
 After cleaning the ear, placing one drop of vitamin E oil into the infected ear can be helpful to alleviate the pain and inflammation.
 You can puncture the vitamin E capsule and then apply a drop of the oil on the desired area.

-- Vitamin E known for its cellular regeneration properties can also contribute in healing the damaged skin associated with warts.
+- Vitamin E is known for its cellular regeneration properties.
+It contributes in healing damaged skin.
 It essentially allows the skin to repair itself.
 For usage, break open a vitamin E capsule and apply its contents on the affected area.
-Rub the contents of vitamin E, a couple of times every day and within 2 to 5 weeks you will notice that your dog's warts have completely healed.
+Rub the contents of vitamin E two times daily and within 2 to 5 weeks you will see improvement in the problem area.

 - Giving supplemental vitamin E can have a positive impact on your pet’s overall well-being but it is recommended only when the dog is found to be lacking in the nutrient.
 When your vet detects that your pet is having low levels of vitamin E after running a blood test, only then a supplemental form of vitamin E may be prescribed for your dog.